TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 48/Genesis 48.12.md

 ---

-And Joseph brought them out from between his knees; and he bowed himself with his face to the earth.
+Joseph brought them out from between his knees, and he bowed himself with his face to the earth.